Industrial Wind Projects in Nova Scotia

 So what are they proposing?

-EverWind Fuels and Bear Head Energy have proposed six large wind projects for NS, to produce “clean energy” to produce hydrogen.
+EverWind Fuels and Bear Head Energy have proposed six large wind projects for NS, to produce “clean energy” that will be used soley for the production of hydrogen.
 In one case the project is extremely large – North America’s largest – in Guysborough County.

 We need wind energy, so what's the problem?